Delroy Edwards

-Biography
+Edwards is the son of actor Ron Perlman.

 Early life

-Brandon Avery Perlman was born on March 28, 1990 in Los Angeles, to actor Ron Perlman and jewelry designer Opal Stone Perlman.
+Edwards was born to actor Ron Perlman and jewelry designer Opal Stone Perlman.
 His father is Jewish with roots from Hungary and Poland and his mother is Afro-Jamaican.
-He has an elder sister, Blake Amanda (born 1984).
+He has an elder sister, Blake Amanda (b.
+1984).

 Edwards was exposed to different genres of music while growing up, including post-punk, industrial, funk and R&B. Edwards also stated that he frequented noise concerts and listened to KROQ-FM artists and acts such as New Order, Joy Division and Depeche Mode throughout this time.
 His parents were influential in his early musical development and provided him with his first drum kit; he was trained classically in jazz drumming.
-His mother, a fan of gangsta rap and dancehall, introduced Edwards to underground hip hop and cassette culture.
+His mother, a fan of gangsta rap and dancehall, introduced Edwards to underground hip-hop and cassette culture.
 He was introduced to house music by a friend of his sister, who taught him how to operate a drum machine.

 Edwards briefly attended California Institute of the Arts to study music.